 Let it dry for about 12 hours (to speed drying time use Cotol) and repeat the process on the inside.

 If you tear your breathable waders, the repair process is slightly different.
 Locating the tear isn’t an issue, but you will need to stabilize the area by applying some tape to the inside of the wader.
-The Orvis Wader Repair Kit and the Aquaseal Wader Repair Kit include tape, but common duct tape will work in a pinch.
+The Aquaseal Wader Repair Kit include tape, but common duct tape will work in a pinch.

 Apply the tape to the inside of the wader being sure to match the two sides of the tear together neatly.